Cross-country ski boot size converter

 6. Atomic

-A useful rule of thumb is to choose a slightly larger size if in doubt.
-This is because larger shoes can provide better comfort by allowing the use of thicker socks or an extra insole.
-In addition, slightly larger shoes can help keep your feet warmer, as they won't put pressure on the foot and thus maintain better blood flow.
+A useful rule of thumb is to choose a slightly larger size if you are unsure.
+This is because larger shoes can provide better comfort by allowing for thicker socks or an extra insole.
+Additionally, slightly larger shoes can help keep your feet warmer, as they won't compress your foot, thus maintaining better blood flow.

 Fischer shoe size guide